EdoGi/Inception/README.md

     make up
     ```

+5. **Update Hosts File:** In order to access the server using `egiacomi.42.fr`, you need to modify your system's hosts file.
+Use a text editor like `vim` or `nano` to open the `/etc/hosts` file and add the following line:

+    ```
+    127.0.0.1 egiacomi.42.fr
+    ```

+     > Note: You can use it with your own login, but don't forget to also change it in nginx.conf (line 7) and .env (domain name).

+    Save the file and exit the text editor.

-5. **Access WordPress:** Open your web browser and navigate to `https://login.42.fr`, replacing `login` with your actual login.
+6. **Access WordPress:** Open your web browser and navigate to `https://login.42.fr`, replacing `login` with your actual login.
 You should see the configured WordPress website.

 ### Additional Makefile Commands